rokiprasetyoadi/rokiprasetyoadi/README.md

 ### ✨&nbsp; About Me

-I am a Web Developer / Back End Developer / IT Support with 2+ years of experience in developing applications and project.
-I love to work w team / individualy.
+I am a Web Developer / Back End Developer / IT Support.
+I like to work w team / individualy.
+Love to learn and work on project ♥

 🔗 &nbsp;**Connect with me**
 <p align="left">